ethereum/portal-network-specs/projected-resource-requirements.md

 ## Basics

+### Message Sizes

+Here we establish the overhead for various messages in the protocol.

+#### Base protocol message overhead

+We expect most messages to use the regular MESSAGE type packet from discovery v5 which has 39 bytes of overhead.

+#### TALKREQ/TALKRESP message overhead

+We expect each TALKREQ message to contain:

+- `request-id`: 4 bytes
+- `protocol-id`: 2 bytes
+- `payload`: variable

+Combined with the base overhead from the message packet this gives us 55 bytes of overhead per packet.

+#### uTP message overhead.

+TODO: ask konrad

 ### Routing Table Sizes

 We can compute how many entries on average should exist in an individual node's routing table with the following: